bbbbbrie/awesome-kinesis/README.md

 *Source code, write-ups and recaps from bold adventurers who have modded their keyboards.
 In many cases, the details are sufficient for these to serve as walkthroughs.*
 -   [Access the on-board drive](https://gist.github.com/nicholasknight/181375ee15f9cb89d3c69f4cc2b63df9) - Experiment with accessing the FAT12 filesystem
 -   [Adding extra keys to your Kinesis Advantage](https://geekhack.org/index.php?topic=26579.0)
--   [Backlit Kinesis board on YouTube](https://youtu.be/n8WKy7WP7Ls) - Kinesis with LEDs in action
 -   [Backlit Kinesis write up](https://geekhack.org/index.php?topic=45078.0) - Write up on the abovementioned backlit Kinesis
 -   [Changing the Key Switches in a Kinesis Advantage Keyboard](http://www.gilesorr.com/misc/keyboards/kinesiskeys.html) - Brief guide on replacing the switches
 -   [Hacking the Kinesis Keyboard for more Buttons](https://blog.d46.us/hacking-kinesis-keyboard/)